Elsewhere on Ulster

 Pain Points:

-Documents arising from Civil and Family cases are generally private and subject to data protection regulations.
+Documents arising from Civil, Family and tribunal cases are generally private and subject to data protection regulations.
 They should not be shared or made public.
 Specifically, because of the involvement of children in Family Proceedings, there is a need for strict confidentiality under the rules of court.
 For that reason, Article 170 of the Children (Northern Ireland) Order 1995 makes it a criminal offence to publish any material which is intended, or is likely, to identify any child as being involved in any proceedings.

 All parties must acknowledge this and ensure no documents or other information related to the case are shared with anyone not involved in the case.